 To which American Express responded with a series of commercials featuring a traveler going to various exotic locales and being told that they don't take VISA, to which he responded with an indignant shout of, "But this is where I want to be!"

-Particularly odd given that American Express hardly works anywhere outside of North America while Visa does (though American Express have recently started a push in Europe and it now works in about 25% of stores).
+Particularly odd given that American Express hardly works anywhere outside of North America while Visa does (though American Express started a push in Europe and it now works in about 25% of stores).

-American Express also recently took a potshot at Capital One.
+American Express also took a potshot at Capital One.
 In the commercial, a business owner is hosting a dinner with his foreign clients.
 When he pays the bill with his "custom made" credit card with a comic book character on it, his clients all laugh at him and leave.
 It's implied that they probably don't do business with him anymore.

 Another American Express commercial has a man trying to buy a plane ticket.
 Everything is going well until he pulls out his credit card...and it has a kitten on it.
 He is then led away by airport security, presumably to be cavity searched.